chinyun/robofriends/README.md

 # robofriends
-This is a web app bulit with React.
+This practice is bulit with React + Redux.
-It provides searching function which is while typing in the search field, the Robots changed instantly.
+Provides searching function while typing in the search field, the Robots changed instantly.
-It uses informations (id, name, email and username) that was fetched from Jsonplaceholder.com and uses Api  provided from robohash.org to demonstrate robots' pictures.
+Uses informations (id, name, email and username) fetched from 'Jsonplaceholder.com' and pictures provided from 'robohash.org' to demonstrate robots' profiles.

+To run the project:
+1. Clone this repo
+2. Run `npm install`
+3. Run `npm start`